libp2p/docs/content/reference/glossary.md

         weight: 1
 ---

+### Circuit Relay

+A means of establishing communication between peers who are unable to communicate directly, with the assistance of a third peer willing and able to act as an intermediary.

+In many real-world peer-to-peer networks, direct communication between all peers may be impossible for a variety of reasons.
+For example, one or more peers may be behind a firewall or have [NAT traversal](#nat-traversal) issues.
+Or maybe the peers don't share any common [transports](#transport).

+In such cases, it's possible to "bridge the gap" between peers, so long as each of them are capable of establishing a connection to a willing relay peer.
+If I only speak TCP and you only speak websockets, we can still hang out with the help of a bilingual pal.

+Circuit relay is implemented in libp2p according to the [relay spec](https://github.com/libp2p/specs/tree/master/relay), which defines a wire protocol and addressing scheme for relayed connections.

 ### Client / Server

 A network architecture defined by the presence of central "server" programs which provide services and resources to a (usually much larger) set of "client" programs.
 Typically clients do not communicate directly with one another, instead routing all communications through the server, which is inherently the most privileged member of the network.